These easy blackberry muffins are dotted with juicy blackberry chunks and topped with a buttery cinnamon and walnut

-Fresh or frozen blackberries can be used, or switch them up for a different berry all together!
+Fresh or frozen berries can be used in these blackberry muffins, or switch them up for a different berry all together!

 We have been blackberry foraging most weekends.
 I'm trying to fill our freezer with as many berries as I can to, *fingers crossed*, last us through the winter.